 There is no way of disguising the problem, so why not make the repair part of the the design, to become part or the history of the sofa?
 I really love this vintage sofa I spotted on Pinterest - I can't find too much information on it as the original source website is no longer active, other than it was part of a home tour feature on a Kelli Crawford.

-Needlepoint Embroidered Sofa Needlepoint Embroidered Sofa
+Needlepoint Embroidered Sofa

 I remembered seeing Fran from Fall for DIY creating beautiful decorations using a kintsugi repair kit in a project last year.